Skip to main content

 The EaP Index looks at the progress of reforms in Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, Ukraine.

-02 What methodology does the Index follow?
+02 What methodology does the EaP Index use, and how does it combine quantitative and qualitative analysis?

 The Index is based on a composite methodology, with 3 interrelated dimensions categorised into 18 thematic areas and 76 sub-thematic areas.
 The Index takes cross-cutting issues into account throughout its analysis, with particular attention placed on gender equality and human rights.

-The Index uses quantitative fact-based indicators gathered through an expert questionnaire comprising more than 800 questions and in-depth desk research, along with qualitative insights from expert thematic assessments and observations made by focus groups.
+The Index uses quantitative fact-based indicators gathered through an expert questionnaire comprising more than 879 questions and in-depth desk research, along with qualitative insights from expert thematic assessments and observations made by focus groups.

-04 How do you collect data for the Index?
+03 How do you collect data for the Index?

-05 Who validates the Index findings?
+04 Who validates the Index findings?

 Following data collection, online Focus Groups are convened across the Index’s main thematic areas, with local experts from each of the six EaP countries, along with the EaP CSF Index team.
 These focus groups cross-check data for consistency, validate findings with local experts and coordinators, identify case studies, develop cross-country insights, and generate targeted recommendations.
 Additionally, preliminary results are compared with previous editions of the Index.

-06 Who drafts the Index?
+05 Who drafts the Index?

 Each chapter of the Index is drafted by civil society experts (with a sectoral coordinator role) specialised in the thematic areas covered by the Index.
 Sectoral coordinators initiate the process by preparing the first draft based on the results of the expert questionnaire.
 Focus group discussions dedicated to each thematic area follow, leading to a refined second version of the draft.
 This draft is then editorially reviewed to ensure consistency and quality.
 As a final step, each report is peer reviewed by independent experts.
 The Index is then consolidated by the Executive Editor and the EaP CSF’s Advocacy and EaP Index Manager.

-07 Who are the Index experts?
+06 Who are the Index experts?

 EaP Index experts are leading civil society figures in the EaP countries who share a rich thematic expertise in the thematic areas covered by the Index.
 In some EaP countries with repressive regimes, EaP Index experts are listed as anonymous.
-See the list of EaP Index experts for the 2023 edition.
+See the list of EaP Index experts for the 2025 edition.

-08 What period does the latest edition of the Index cover?
+07 What period does the latest edition of the Index cover?

-10 What limitations does the Index face?
+09 What limitations does the Index face?

 Each edition of the Index poses limitations.
 We are aware of the following: